-The QRC and the Queensland Government negotiated a new two-year Memorandum of Understanding (MoU) in July 2016, committing ‘to work in partnership with each other and with Indigenous stakeholders to create sustainable economic development and employment opportunities that will contribute to building strong and sustainable Indigenous families and communities in Queensland.’
+The MoU underpins the Queensland Government and Queensland Resources Council’s commitment to work in partnership with each other and with Aboriginal and Torres Strait Islander stakeholders, to create sustainable economic development through employment and business opportunities that will contribute to building strong Indigenous families and communities in Queensland.

-The overriding objective of the MoU will be achieved through joint government and industry efforts to enhance:
+This overriding objective of the MoU is achieved through joint government and industry efforts to enhance:

-- education and training of Indigenous people for jobs and business opportunities in the resources sector;
+- education and training to support Indigenous people into jobs and business opportunities in the resources sector;

 - employment of Indigenous people in the resources sector; and

-- participation of Indigenous businesses in resources sector supply chains.
+- participation by Indigenous businesses in resources sector supply chains.

-The MoU is implemented through the development of an agreed action plan that comprises key strategies and activities to support the objectives and outcomes of this MoU.
+The MoU is implemented through an agreed action plan containing key strategies and activities to support the partnership’s objectives.

-Focal activities under the MoU Action Plan 2016-18 include:
+Key deliverables under the MoU Action Plan 2018-19 include: